BeeMou-Analyze/Assignment/README.md

 ### Data Analysis

 Through the data analysis I aim to prvide insight into the sales performance of the client's business in 2014 and 2015, identity trends/patterns and make data inferenced recommendation to help improve the top-line of the business.

+From the data analysis this are the insights gathered;
+  A. Sales By Region